What Are the Cookie Limitations You Should Know?

 Author

 Cookies play a pivotal role in ensuring a seamless browsing experience.
 They enable web servers to store information on a user’s device, facilitating features like remembering login credentials or maintaining a shopping cart.
 However, cookies come with certain limitations that can impact their functionality and effectiveness.
-Let’s delve into these constraints, focusing on the factors such as the maximum size and amount of data they can store.

 Per-Domain Storage Limits